zhangjunjunah/x/docs/react/use-with-umi.en-US.md

 title: Usage with Umi
 ---

+Here’s the translation of your guide on using `@ant-design/x` with Umi:

+---

-In real project development, besides UI libraries like Ant Design, you may also need build tools, routing solutions, CSS solutions, data flow solutions, request libraries and request solutions, i18n solutions, permission solutions, Icons solutions, etc. We have launched [Umi](https://umijs.org/), an enterprise application framework based on React, based on the scenarios of business scenarios, which we recommend you to use in your projects.
+In real-world project development, in addition to UI libraries like Ant Design X, you might also need various tools such as build tools, routing solutions, CSS solutions, data flow solutions, request libraries, internationalization, permissions, and icons to complete a project.
+Based on business scenarios, we recommend using [Umi](https://umijs.org/), a React-based enterprise-level application framework.

-Umi is a scalable enterprise front-end application framework and the underlying front-end framework of Ant Group, which has served 10,000+ applications directly or indirectly.
+Umi, pronounced "乌米" in Chinese, is an extensible enterprise-grade front-end application framework.
+It is also the underlying front-end framework for Ant Group and has directly or indirectly served over 10,000 applications.
+Umi is route-based and supports both configuration-based and convention-based routing, ensuring comprehensive routing functionality and feature expansion.
+It is complemented by a plugin system with a complete lifecycle, covering every stage from source code to build output and supporting various functional and business needs.

-This article will guide you through creating a simple application from scratch using Umi, Ant Design and [Ant Design Pro](https://pro.ant.design/).
+This guide will walk you through creating a simple application with Umi and Ant Design X from scratch.

-## Initialization Project
+## Initialize the Project

-The recommended way to create a Umi scaffold is using [pnpm](https://pnpm.io/) to execute the following command.
+It is recommended to use [pnpm](https://pnpm.io/zh/) to create the Umi scaffold.
+Execute the following command:

 ```bash
 $ mkdir myapp && cd myapp
 $ pnpm create umi
 ```

-> If you use npm, you can run `npm create umi` for the same effect; if you use yarn, run `yarn create umi`; if you use bun, which means you are a very hipster, you can run `bunx create-umi` (note that there is a `-` between create and umi).
+> If you use npm, you can execute `npm create umi`, which has the same effect; if you use yarn, you can execute `yarn create umi`, which also works; if you use bun, you are quite trendy, and you can execute `bunx create-umi` (note that there is a `-` between `create` and `umi`).

-Select "Simple App" here, because we want to start from "scratch".
+Select "Simple App" since we are starting from "0."

 ```bash
 ?
 Pick Umi App Template › - Use arrow-keys.
 Return to submit.